(Catholic Conference Centre: Catholic Mass arrangement removed and covered-up, for Buddhist worship.)

 Al: Catholic, learning and thankful.

-To instil in the Catholic minds to live in the light of Christ - which is to live out the teachings of the Catholic Church wholeheartedly and In doing so, we give all glory to God.
+To instil in the Catholic minds to live in the light of Christ - which is to live out the teachings of the Catholic Church wholeheartedly and In doing so, we do all to the glory of God.